maddydevgits/gpcet-ai-workshop/README.md

 3. Read Text from Image using AWS Rekognition
 4. Sentimental Analysis on Voice
 5. Deploy a basic Salary Prediction System on AWS
+6. Create a web app to upload files to S3 of AWS